 Anyone who only played multi-player probably didn't even know there was a story; it skips all the cinematics and most of the background is in the manual.

-From the first game, there were the demon mages, who in addition to teleporting about, hit hard with powerful spells to make even ranged players cringe thinking about taking on groups of them. (nevermind the melee players, to which those guys are absolute terrors) Succubi are a close second to the mages, particularly for warriors, as they also tend to come in packs and flood the screen with blood stars.
+If those weren't bad enough, they'd often be accompanied by Soul Burners.
+These winged demonic harlots would NEVER be encountered on their own, and while they weren't able to teleport around like the mages, approaching even an average-sized cluster of them with melee in mind still bordered on suicide for anyone not tooled-up to the eyeballs with special items and healing consumables.
+Succubi are a close second to the mages, particularly for warriors, as they also tend to come in packs and flood the screen with blood stars.
 They move at the exact same speed the player does, which makes catching up to them with melee in mind nearly suicidal.

 Never mind the triple-immunes on the highest difficulties.
 These monsters are immune to ALL attacks save physical damage and Stone Curse.
 The only reliable way to kill them is to lure them out one-at-a-time, stone curse them, then smack them to death with either your own melee attacks or a golem.

+Ear Worm: The Tristram town theme from Diablo (or Diablo II, in this case, as it was exactly the same as the version from the first game but with an extra 3 minutes or so of new music added to the end).
 This theme is so memorable that at the end of Diablo II, after killing Diablo himself, the game plays this theme for five seconds.
 Every single person who has ever played the first game hears this and shivers at the very sound.

-Diablo's Sorcerer was ridiculously easy to break by using the MS No-Stun bug.
+The Sorcerer was ridiculously easy to break by using the MS No-Stun bug.
 The "stun" that occurs if your character (or a monster) gets hit strongly enough is a huge part of the gameplay.
 But, Mana Shield can potentially cancel that.
 The problem is that it works by first applying damage to your life (as usual) but then converting it to your mana.
 If the damage is greater than your life, you're considered DEAD (and not stunned) for milliseconds until Mana Shield does its work.
 If your life ends up below your level (which is the stun threshold) you can never be stunned when using Mana Shield.
 Since sorcerers rely on Mana Shield in the normal gameplay anyway, well...
 To make it even worse, there's an otherwise feared enemy "Black Death" that when hitting you removes 1 of your maximum life, which you could use.

 Unofficial Expansion PackHellfire's easter egg bard was breakable without any bugs because of dual-wield.
 Just equip a haste/peril weapon combo together with an undead crown or helm or spirits for life-steal.
 Because peril does 1x WEAPON damage to the user, but 3x CHARACTER damage to the monsters, and such big life-steal will almost always get your HP back, such a combo can potentially cause total havoc.